AVAILABLE WITH EXTENSION 1

 Applications on the Autodesk Exchange application store may be subject to the Autodesk Exchange Apps – End User License Agreement.

-**This feature is exclusively available as part of the 3ds Max 2015 Extension 2 release to customers on active Autodesk® Maintenance Subscription or Desktop Subscription.
-Extension 2 for 3ds Max 2015 is expected to be available on or after December 17, 2014.
+This feature is exclusively available to current Maintenance Subscription or Desktop Subscription customers as part of Extension 1 for 3ds Max 2016 software, expected to be available on or after August 11, 2015.